manul30/hvac-test/README.md

 ---
 ## Training

-For the training process, the default hyperparameters provided by YOLO were used.
+For the training process, the default hyperparameters provided by YOLOv11 nano were used.
 The main reason for this choice is simplicity and time constraints: the goal of this task is to demonstrate a working object detector for HVAC units, not to achieve state-of-the-art performance.

 >                  Class     Images  Instances      Box(P          R      mAP50  mAP50-95): 100% ━━━━━━━━━━━━ 2/2 1.5it/s 1.3s
 >                   all        100        246      0.802      0.649      0.715      0.563